All Episodes

 Israel will be required to immediately stop all offensive military operations.

-And in addition, the resolution calls for an embargo on the shipment of any arms into Lebanon, except as authorized by the Lebanese government.
+And in addition, the resolution calls for an embargo on the shipment of any arms into Lebanon except as authorized by the Lebanese government.

-Except as authorized by Hezbollah will be required to immediately stop all attacks.
+Well, okay, Hezbollah will be required to immediately stop all attacks.

-Ain't gonna happen.
+Ain't going to happen.

-Israel will be required to immediately stop all offensive military operations, uh meaning if they're attacked, they can defend themselves.
+Israel will be required to immediately stop all offensive military operations, meaning if they're attacked, they can defend themselves.

 Well, if the Lebanese government's a puppet of Syria, what good is that?

-See that the the Israelis are taking care of that even today.
+See, the Israelis are taking care of that even today.

 They are taking military steps because all these negotiated agreements have been worthless in the past.

-Uh President got a question, unidentified reporter.
+President got a question, unidentified reporter.

 Mr. President, you've been quite specific in Hezbollah's role in the creator of the conflict, but what is the magnet?